 Super juicy lemon pepper chicken baked in a foil packet with fresh asparagus and rosemary.
 Quick and easy healthy chicken dinner.
 Low carb and keto friendly.
+Ready in about 30 minutes!

 We love this all-in-one meal!
 You got your chicken and your vegetable steaming together in harmony with great flavor boosters.
 If you feel you need to add a side dish, consider this easy creamy squash casserole.
 There isn't a cracker or bread crumb topping making it another good choice for low carbers.